HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-Solomiia.md

 - App functionalities behind price gates
 - Lack of someone that can give a visual feeling of the end goal of the exercise (trainer with a slim body, abs...)

-**How do they measure success for completing the task efficiently?**
-- [Efficiency metric or criteria]

 ---
 ## Additional Observations
 The user seemed to take fitness more as a hobby-like activity, than a set in stone